sarahmardjuki/shopping-cart/README.md

 From here, you have two options.
 You can use the [example sheet](https://docs.google.com/spreadsheets/d/1_hisQ9kNjmc-cafIasMue6IQG-ql_6TcqFGpVNOkUSE/edit#gid=0), or you can create your own.

 #### Using the Example Sheet
-If you choose to use the example sheet, create an environment variable called "GOOGLE_SHEET_ID" and set it equal to the document's identifier (e.g. 1_hisQ9kNjmc-cafIasMue6IQG-ql_6TcqFGpVNOkUSE).
+If you choose to use the example sheet, create an environment variable called "GOOGLE_SHEET_ID" and set it equal to the document's identifier (e.g. 1ItN7Cc2Yn4K90cMIsxi2P045Gzw0y2JHB_EkV4mXXpI).

 #### Using Your Own Sheet
 Make sure your file contains column headers id, name, aisle, department, price, and price_per.
-If you choose to name your sheet anything other than "Products", create an environment variable called "SHEET_NAME".
+If you choose to name your sheet anything other than "products-per-lb", create an environment variable called "SHEET_NAME".
 Finally, change the document's sharing settings to grant "edit" permissions to the "client email" address in the credentials file.

 ## Setup: How to Configure the Emailed Receipts